CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-IP-Service.md

 fe80::4638:39ff:fe00:f    leaf02            swp54                     44:38:39:00:00:0f  default         no     Mon Oct 19 22:28:30 2020
 ```

 This example shows all *IPv4* neighbors using the *RED* VRF.
-Note that capitalization is considered for the VRF name.
+Note that the VRF name is case sensitive.

 ```
 cumulus@switch:~$ netq show ip neighbors vrf RED